emiljdd/Tweepy-SparkTwitterI/README.md

                      cl.accuracy(test)

- We obtained an .7873 accuracy rate with a very simple classification piece of code that was provided for us.
+ We obtained an .67 accuracy rate with a very simple classification piece of code that was provided for us.
+ Getting the top 5 most relevant words is relatively simple:

+                     cl.show_informative_features(5)

+Here we can see the words is and Great occur five times more in positive tweets than negative.

+Here we can see that the words is and Great five times more in positive tweets than negative tweets.

  Not bad!!
 With a little more tweaking and using a more powerful natural language classification algorithm we could probably obtain a very respectable accuracy rate.

 # Conclusion